24th/25th Century BC

 - Hong Kong’s first sex-change operation is performed.

-- Morbidity and Mortality Weekly Review publishes a report of 5 male homosexuals, 2 of whom had died, with pneumocystis carinii pneumonia, an opportunistic infection.
+- Morbidity and Mortality Weekly Review publishes a report of five male homosexuals, two of whom had died, with pneumocystis carinii pneumonia, an opportunistic infection.

 - The term “AIDS” is defined by the Centers for Disease Control (CDC).

-- The Terrence Higgins Trust was launched and named after the man who was thought to have been the first to have died with AIDS in the U.K.
+- The Terrence Higgins Trust is launched and named after the man who was thought to have been the first to have died with AIDS in the UK.

-- Julian Meldrum started the first regular column on AIDS in Capital Gay.
+- Julian Meldrum starts the first regular column on AIDS in Capital Gay.

-- The first Gay Games were held in San Francisco in August and September.
+- The first Gay Games are held in San Francisco in August and September.

 - Male homosexuality is decriminalized in Northern Ireland.